OdilovMM/multi-seller-commerce-backend/README.md

-### CustomerController, CustomerService and CustomerRoutes
+### SellerController, SellerService and SellerRoutes

 Implemented all crud functionality with Joi validation, completed SwaggerUI docs